 I was asked recently about why I paint and why I paint what I paint.
 I’m sure most artists get those same inquiries.
 It’s probably my most asked question as an artist.
 Why do any of us do what we do?
 Is it different for artists?
 I can only speak for myself, but my answer is passion.
 I believe I was born to paint.
 I was driven to create art at a very early age.
-I was that kid who always drew, colored or made things, designed the sets for school plays, painted the sports banners… the works.
+I was that kid who always drew, colored, or made things, designed the sets for school plays, and painted the sports banners and the works.
 I was always drawing.
-And in drawing I learned to see.
-And in seeing I feel a need to reveal, or to capture what I see.
+And in drawing, I learned to see.
+And in seeing, I feel a need to reveal or capture what I see.
 I’ve done that my entire life, whether painting Hollywood murals, my motorcycle series, or my abstract artworks.
-Then, one day several years back, while in the studio, I started thinking… “to retire as an artist would mean to paint beautiful nudes”.
+Then, one day several years back, while in the studio, I started thinking… “to retire as an artist would mean to paint beautiful nudes.”
 That’s when figurative art became my primary creative focus.
-I couldn’t wait until I retired to paint what I really wanted to paint anyway.
-I knew that I could enjoy creating sensual figurative paintings… what’s not to enjoy, right?
-Years later, I still find the female figure to be the most gratifying, challenging, and beautiful subject matter for my art.
-My paintings can be best characterized by the term “Art Nudes” – timeless in their own way and making powerful statements while recording contemporary beauty for eternity.
+I couldn’t wait until I retired to paint what I wanted to paint anyway.
+I knew I could enjoy creating sensual figurative paintings.
+What’s not to enjoy, right?
+Years later, I still find the female figure to be my art’s most gratifying, challenging, and beautiful subject matter.
+My paintings can be best characterized by the term “Art Nudes” – timeless in their way and making powerful statements while recording contemporary beauty for eternity.

 My mission is to capture timeless female beauty through powerful art.
 The timeless beauty of the female form inspires my art.
 Throughout the ages, it has been a source of wonderment and intrigue for artists of all media, sharing in this truth of creating timeless beauty.
 Raphael, Rubens, Michelangelo, and many other masters of the past have been inspired by this eternal theme.
 Art Nudes have been an iconic inspiration for artists for dozens of centuries – basically forever.
 Art Nudes are simply art that takes the naked human form as its dominant subject.
 The term is used for painting, sculpture, photography, and mixed media.*

 Art is eternal.
 Like artists before me, I am inspired by great natural classical beauty.
 Powerful art nudes have been the focus of my art and creative energies for many years.
-Unlike artists before me, I approach my art in a way to capture beauty and energy in a unique and 21st-century style.
-My pursuit of beauty is expressed through sensual large-scale original art on specially prepared canvas and hand-grinded metal, created to honor the grace, beauty, and complexity of the female spirit.
-My heirloom artworks are classic, contemporary, passionate, with the intent to preserve beauty for eternity.
+But, unlike artists before me, I approach my art in a way to capture beauty and power in a unique and 21st-century style.
+My pursuit of beauty is expressed through sensual large-scale original art on specially prepared canvas and hand-grinded metal, created to honor the female spirit’s grace, beauty, and complexity.
+My heirloom artworks are classic, contemporary, and passionate, intending to preserve beauty for eternity.

 Encore – acrylic on canvas by A.D.
 Cook 2011 ©